control-toolbox/OptimalControl.jl/README.md

 [release-url]: https://github.com/control-toolbox/OptimalControl.jl/releases

 The `OptimalControl.jl` package is the root package of the [control-toolbox ecosystem](https://github.com/control-toolbox).
 The control-toolbox ecosystem gathers `Julia` packages for mathematical control and applications.
-It aims to provide tools to modelise and solve optimal control problems by direct and indirect methods.
+It aims to provide tools to model and solve optimal control problems by direct and indirect methods.

 | **Documentation**  | **Code Status**  | **Release**  |
 |:-------------------|:-----------------|:-------------|